Police

 More information:

 You may be at risk of cyber-based threats during overseas travel to any country.
 Digital identity theft is a growing concern.
-Your devices and personal data can be compromised, especially if you're connecting to Wi-Fi, using or connecting to shared or public computers, or Bluetooth.
+Your devices and personal data can be compromised, especially if you're connecting to public Wi-Fi networks, using or connecting to shared or public computers, or when using Bluetooth.

-Social media can also be risky in destinations where there are social or political tensions or laws that may seem unreasonable by Australian standards.
+Social media use can be risky in destinations where there are social or political tensions or laws that may seem unreasonable by Australian standards.
 Travellers have been arrested for things they have said on social media.
 Don't comment on local or political events on your social media.

 More information:

 Due to conflict between Anglophone separatists and Cameroon government forces, tensions in the Northwest and Southwest (Anglophone) regions are high.
 There have been multiple clashes between the Cameroonian security forces and armed groups in recent years.
 You should avoid travelling to these regions, including the Bakassi Peninsula, due to the high threat of localised violence and kidnapping.
+If you do travel through these areas, monitor the local media and comply with directions by local authorities.

-The Northwest and Southwest regions may have:
+The Northwest and Southwest regions experience:

 Sometimes, civil unrest and armed conflict in the Central African Republic has spilled across the border into Cameroon.
 That conflict mostly affects outposts in the Adamaoua and East regions.